Skip to content

 • Marines with PTSD had significantly more improvement in all measures than those receiving only usual care when they engaged in daily guided imagery for three weeks.
 6

-What training/certifications do guided imagery clinicians have?
+What training or certifications do guided imagery clinicians have?

-The Academy for Guided Imagery (AGI) is the most widely recognized and attended guided imagery certification program.
+There is no national organization that regulates guided imagery providers.
+However, the Academy for Guided Imagery (AGI) is the most widely recognized and attended guided imagery certification program.
 Imagery International is a professional association of guided imagery practitioners that provides more information on training.

 Visit ImageryInternational.org to search for a provider near you.